FunJumping/NeoGameSDK_TS/BlaCat_en.md

 }
 ```
 **Return Description**
 This callback indicates that the recharge request is already on the chain and waits for the Neo chain to confirm.
-The Neo chain confirms that it is possible to succeed and possibly fail。
+The Neo chain confirms that it is possible to succeed and possibly fail.

-#### 2）、Confirm Recharge（Frontend）
+#### 2).
+Confirm Recharge(Frontend)
-If the recharge is successful, the backend server of BLACATSDK notifies the app backend to recharge the callback interface。Meanwhile BLACATSDK will also give the front-end initialization registration listener a transaction chain processing completion callback (getAppNotifysRes) callback
+If the recharge is successful, the backend server of BLACATSDK notifies the app backend to recharge the callback interface.Meanwhile BLACATSDK will also give the front-end initialization registration listener a transaction chain processing completion callback (getAppNotifysRes) callback

-##### 1））Onchain Transaction Process Completion Callback（getAppNotifysRes）
+##### 1)).
+Onchain Transaction Process Completion Callback(getAppNotifysRes)
 getAppNotifysRes callback，is a callback received when transaction execution is done through BlacatSDK
-This callback indicates that the transaction has been processed on the chain.。If the callback result is state=0, the execution of the transaction on the chain fails.
+This callback indicates that the transaction has been processed on the chain..If the callback result is state=0, the execution of the transaction on the chain fails.
 If the callback result is state=1, the application should also judge the execution result of its own logic to determine the final execution result.
 This callback only indicates that the transaction has been processed on the chain

 **Return example**

 ```
-// Mode 1（Only supports the callback method of mode one） {
+// Mode 1(Only supports the callback method of mode one) {
     "cmd": "getAppNotifysRes",
     "data": [